 Start building an unbeatable Shakespeare performance repertoire with the masterful assistance of this invaluable tool.

-To immediately download Voicing Shakespeare to your computer and to start using it today, just click here.
-Your lifetime subscription to this masterwork, with guaranteed free access to all future editions, is just $34.95.
+To immediately download Voicing Shakespeare to your Windows or Mac computer and start using it today, just click here.
+Your lifetime subscription to this masterwork, with guaranteed free access to all future editions, is just $29.95.
 You will instantly receive two e-mails: one, a confirmation of your purchase; and two, your username, password, and download information.
 Enjoy!
 (Instructors, see the information at the bottom of this page.)

 Paul’s Approach to Shakespeare